bwixted/ArpCacheReader/README.md

 # ArpCacheReader
-Library for reading Android Arp Cache File
+Library for reading Android ARP Cache File

 ArpCacheReader provides some handy classes for reading the Android ARP (Address Resolution Protocol) cache file which resides at /proc/net/arp on your Android phone.